 ULA Catalyst – brief review

-I love my ULA Catalyst!
-It was my first lightweight backpack and it saw me through so many adventures.
+I loved my ULA Catalyst.
+It was my first lightweight backpack, and it saw me through so many adventures.

 The 5 Best Backpacks in 2019